jtenner/ason/README.md

 }
 ```

-After encountering this segment, we can simply copy the data into the encoded segment, and write a `Terminator` to signify the end of data.
+After encountering this segment, we can simply copy the data into the encoding array, and write a `Terminator` to signify the end of data.

-In the case that an array of references must be encoded, we must loop over each reference in the array and encode each one with the parent set to the Array itself.
+In the case that an array of references must be encoded, loop over each following reference in the array and encode each one in succession with the parent reference set to the Array itself.

 ```ts
 @unmanaged